The National Museum of Education is housed in the historical building ‘De Holland’ at Burgemeester de Raadtsingel 97 in Dordrecht.

 The entire collection in the care of the museum comprises more than 325,000 objects that are in some way related to education.
 From text books, wall charts, ink pots, atlases, photos and educational films to diaries and school bags.
 Part of the collection is on display in the permanent exhibition ‘Education – about the past, for the future and of the present’.
 There are also regularly changing exhibitions on different themes.

-This website shows wall-charts from various European countries, which were meant for history lessons.
-The wall-charts belong to the collections of Denmark’s Paedagogiske Bibliothek (National Library of Education, Denmark), of the Forschungsstelle: Schulwandbild (department of the University of Würzburg, Germany) and of the National Museum of Education in Dordrecht.
+The National Museum of Education organizes a variety of projects.
+One of these is a website showing wall charts from various European countries, used in history lessons.
+The wall charts belong to the collections of Denmark’s Paedagogiske Bibliothek (National Library of Education), of Germany’s Forschungsstelle: Schulwandbild (department of the University of Würzburg) and of the National Museum of Education in Dordrecht.
 Please visit www.historywallcharts.eu for more information.

 Duration: 1 hour

-Costs: €75,- per group of 15 persons (entrance fee not included)
+Cost: €75 per group of 15 persons (entrance fee not included)

-T +31 78 632 20
+T +31 78 632 68 20